fulinme/IdiscoveryPlus/README.md

 # IDiscoverPlus

-With this android app, can explore Youtube Videos, Flickr's photos. keep improving, more features will be added.
+use this android app to explore Youtube Videos(Movies, news,.....),  funny Flickr's photos. keep improving, more features will be added.